javier901/arrow-function/README.md

 sum(1,2) //=> 3
 ```

-## Describe Situations Where Arrow Functions Come In Handy
+## Describe Situations Where Arrow Functions Are Used

 As a preview of advanced iteration in JavaScipt, we'll show the `.map()`
-function iterates through one `Array`, passes each element to a function that's
+function.  `.map()` iterates through one `Array`, passes each element to a
-passed in as an argument, takes that functions return value, and stacks it into
+function that's passed in as an argument, takes that functions return value, and
-a new array.
+stacks it into a new array.
+Don't worry if you don't completely follow
+everything that goes on here - we haven't covered iterators quite yet, so it's
+totally ok if the finer details feel a bit murky.

 ```js
 const nums = [1,2,3];